 Objectives of Monetary Policy

-Controlling Inflation: One of the main goals is to maintain price stability by controlling inflation rates.
-Central banks aim to keep inflation within a target range, often around 2%.
+Controlling Inflation: One of the primary goals of monetary policy is to maintain price stability.
+Central banks aim to keep inflation within a target range, which helps preserve the purchasing power of money.

 Tools of Monetary Policy

-Central banks use several tools to implement monetary policy:
+Central banks utilize several tools to implement monetary policy:

-Reserve Requirements: Changing the amount of funds banks must hold in reserve affects their ability to lend.
+Reserve Requirements: Central banks may adjust the amount of funds that commercial banks must hold in reserve, affecting their ability to lend.

 Conclusion